 (b) paragraph 1 is replaced by the following:

 ‘1.
-Trading venues shall suspend their use of the waivers waiver referred to in Article 4(1), point (a), and 4(1), point (b)(i) where the percentage of volume traded in the Union in a financial instrument carried out under those waivers that waiver exceeds 7% of the total volume traded in that financial instrument in the Union.
-Trading venues shall base their decision to suspend the use of those waivers that waiver on the data published by ESMA in accordance with paragraph 4, and shall take such decision within two working days after this the publication of those data and for a period of six months.’;
+Trading venues shall suspend their use of the waivers referred to in Article 4(1), point (a), and 4(1), point (b)(i) where the percentage of volume traded in the Union in a financial instrument carried out under those waivers exceeds 7% of the total volume traded in that financial instrument in the Union.
+Trading venues shall base their decision to suspend the use of those waivers on the data published by ESMA in accordance with paragraph 4, and shall take such decision within two working days after this the publication of those data and for a period of six months.’;

 (c) paragraph 2 and 3 are deleted;